What is optic neuritis?

 Optic neuritis may cause partial or total loss of vision, usually in one eye.
 You may have pain when you move your eye.

 When vision loss is partial, you may have:

-- Loss of vision in the centre of the visual field (central scotoma).
+- Loss of vision in the center of the visual field (central scotoma).

-- Changes in how you see colour.
-Bright colours may look dull.
+- Changes in how you see color.
+Bright colors may look dull.

 Symptoms usually get worse over a period of a few hours or a few days.
 Then they may not change for several weeks or months.

 Your doctor can find out if you have optic neuritis by doing a physical exam, including an eye exam.
 The doctor will also ask questions about your symptoms and past health.
 He or she may use eyedrops to dilate your eyes during the exam.